 Humidifiers can ease problems caused by dry air.
 But they need regular maintenance.
-Here are tips to ensure your humidifier doesn't become a household health hazard.By Mayo Clinic Staff
+Here are tips to ensure your humidifier doesn't become a health hazard.By Mayo Clinic Staff

 - Low humidity can cause dry skin, irritate your nasal passages and throat, and make your eyes itchy.

-- Use a dehumidifier.
+- Using a dehumidifier.
 These devices collect excess moisture from the air, lowering humidity levels.
 Dehumidifiers work like air conditioners, without the "cooling" effect.
 They're often used to help dry out damp basements.

 - Change humidifier water often.
 Don't allow film or deposits to develop inside your humidifiers.
-Empty the tanks, dry the inside surfaces and refill with clean water every day if possible, especially if using cool mist or ultrasonic humidifiers.
+Empty the tanks, dry the inside surfaces and refill with clean water every day if possible, especially if using cool-mist or ultrasonic humidifiers.
 Unplug the unit first.

 - Change humidifier filters regularly.
 If the humidifier has a filter, change it at least as often as the manufacturer recommends — and more often if it's dirty.
-Also regularly change the filter in your central air conditioning and heating system.
+Also, regularly change the filter in your central air conditioning and heating system.

 - Keep the area around humidifiers dry.
-If the area around a humidifier becomes damp or wet — including windows, carpeting, drapes or tablecloths — turn the humidifier down or reduce how frequently you use it.
+If the area around a humidifier becomes damp or wet — including windows, carpeting, drapes or tablecloths — turn the humidifier down or reduce how often you use it.